dasiths/ai_generated_talk_abstracts/breadcrumb_protocol/narrative.md

 - **Enhanced Developer Autonomy**: Agents demonstrated significantly improved ability to progress through complex tasks with minimal intervention
 - **Accelerated Development Velocity**: The phased planning approach enabled faster development cycles, particularly for medium to large implementation tasks
 - **Robust Context Preservation**: Breadcrumbs effectively maintained critical context across sessions and task switches, eliminating the need to restart from scratch

+The results of this evaluation and the breadcrumb protocol itself has now being contributed to the ISE AI Garden repository for continued use and experimentation.